On quasisymmetric plasma equilibria sustained by small force: Geometric identities

 and expanding the definition of the Christoffel symbols, the right-hand side is

 To prove \eqref{magic3}, we use \eqref{metric} and write

 The final identity \eqref{lastid} follows from \eqref{magic2}. \end{proof}

 The following identity involving $\times$ and $\times_g$ is crucial for proving that the vector field ${B}_g$ defined in \eqref{gBqs} possesses a flux function.
-We note that this result is follows directly from standard vector calculus identities when $g = \delta$. \begin{lemma} If $\varphi$ is a function with $\L_X \varphi = 0$, then
+This result follows directly from standard vector calculus identities when $g = \delta$. \begin{lemma} If $\varphi$ is a function with $\L_X \varphi = 0$, then with $\nabla $ denoting the Euclidean gradient,

-where $ \nabla \varphi$ denotes the Euclidean gradient. \end{lemma} \begin{proof} This follows from a straightforward but tedious argument; we include the details for the convenience of the reader.
+\end{lemma} \begin{proof} This follows from a straightforward but tedious argument; we include the details for the convenience of the reader.
 With $\omega$ the quantity on the left-hand side of \eqref{timestimesg}, from the definitions we have

 Fix any $P \in M$ and choose coordinates $(Z^1, Z^2, Z^3)$ near $P$ so that at $P$, we have

 We note the following relation which will be useful in what follows: at $P$, we have

 Expressing $\omega$ in these coordinates, $\omega = \omega^a \pa_{Z^a}$ with $\omega^a = \frac{\pa Z^a}{\pa x^i}\omega^i$, evaluating at $P$ and using \eqref{inverse} to re-write $g^{\ell m}$ and $g^{ p q}$, from \eqref{omegaformula} we have